 - Exercise leadership and advocacy to positively shape the development, implementation, and evaluation of health policy and health care delivery.

-- Lead and participates in interdisciplinary collaborations aimed at improving health care delivery and care coordination.
+- Lead and participate in interdisciplinary collaborations aimed at improving health care delivery and care coordination.

 - Apply principles of social determinants of health to plan, deliver, manage, and evaluate preventative care to diverse settings, individuals and populations.

-- Demonstrate professionalism, values lifelong learning, and recognizes the need to adapt.
+- Demonstrate professionalism, value lifelong learning, and recognize the need to adapt to complex environments.

 For geographically eligible students, the following specialty tracks are available through distance delivery.